luigicallero/4-puppy-raffle-audit/findings.md

 -       emit RaffleRefunded(playerAddress);
     }
 ```

-### [H-2] Weak Randomness in `PuppyRaffle:selectWinner` allows users to predict or influence the winner and influence or predict the winning puppy.
+### [H-2] Weak Randomness in `PuppyRaffle::selectWinner` allows users to predict or influence the winner and influence or predict the winning puppy.

 **Description:** Hashing `msg.sender`,`block.timestamp`, and `block.dificulty` together creates a predictable number.
 A predictable number is not a good random number.
 Malicious users can manipulate these variables or know them ahead of time to the winner of the raffle themselves.